Overseas Faculty Development Seminar

 Course Overview

-Climate Change and Public Health: What does Climate Change mean for the People of Mongolia? is a specialized Mongolia Field School course for faculty and administrators at US Community Colleges and Minority Serving Institutions (MSIs).
-It is administered through the CAORC Overseas Faculty Development Seminar program (OFDS) and presented in collaboration with the Council of American Overseas Research Centers.
-The
+Public Health in Mongolia: Challenges and Opportunities is a specialized Mongolia Field School course for faculty and administrators at US Community Colleges.
+It is administered through the CAORC Overseas Faculty Development Seminar program (OFDS) and presented in collaboration with the Council of American Overseas Research Centers (CAORC).

-The goal of this program is to help faculty and administrators at MSIs and community colleges gain the requisite first-hand experience needed to develop and improve international courses, curricula, and teaching materials.
+CAORC offers fully-funded overseas seminars that help faculty and administrators at community colleges gain the requisite first-hand experience needed to develop and improve international courses, curricula, and teaching materials.

-This seminar funds participation in a two-week seminar in Mongolia focused on issues related to Climate Change and Public Health that will include stays in the urban capital Ulaanbaatar, the rural communities at Kharkhorin, the historic capital of the Mongol Empire, Erdene Zuu Monastery, the oldest Buddhist monastery in Mongolia, and a visit to Hustai National Park, home to the rare and endangered Przewalski’s horses.
-Mongolia, with its vast landscapes, shares similarities to rural parts of the United States and other countries, where limited infrastructure and a dispersed population that lives on the land must contend with a lack of access to health resources and a rapidly changing climate.
-Mongolia’s average temperatures had already risen more than 2°C and rainfall declined by 7% before 2015, leading to challenges for people in both rural and urban areas.
-This course will focus on how climate change is already impacting public health and life in both urban centers and rural communities in Mongolia.
+This seminar, administered by CAORC in collaboration with its member center in Mongolia, the American Center for Mongolian Studies, funds participation in a two-week seminar in Mongolia focused on public health issues.
+The program includes stays in the urban capital Ulaanbaatar, the rural communities at Kharkhorin, the historic capital of the Mongol Empire, Erdene Zuu Monastery, the oldest Buddhist monastery in Mongolia, and a visit to Hustai National Park, home to the rare and endangered Przewalski’s horses.
+Mongolia, with its vast landscapes, shares similarities to rural parts of the United States and other countries, where limited infrastructure and a dispersed population that lives on the land must contend with challenges related to economic opportunity and limited availability of health resources.

 *Please note that the dates listed are tentative program dates and are not inclusive of travel.
 Dates may be adjusted slightly due to flight availability.